-IT IS HELD THAT the claimant was not fully able, available and actively seeking work within the meaning of Md.
+IT IS HELD THAT the claimant was not actively seeking work within the meaning of Md.
 Code Ann., Labor & Emp.
 Article, Section 8-903.
-Benefits are denied from the week beginning November 7, 2010 and until the claimant is fully able, available and actively seeking work without material restriction.
+Benefits are denied from the week beginning October 7, 2012, and until the claimant is fully able, available and actively seeking work without material restriction.